yonatanmk/pokemon/README.md

 ## Getting Started

 1. Clone the repository locally
+2. Copy the contents of `.env.sample` into a new `.env` file in the root of the project
-2. From the root of the directory run `npm i` or `yarn install`
+3. From the root of the directory run `npm i` or `yarn install`
-3. From the root of the directory run `npm run start` or `yarn run start`
+4. From the root of the directory run `npm run start` or `yarn run start`

 ## Available Scripts